 Our puppy weaning paste was designed with input from experienced breeders.
 They requested offal because if a newly weaned pup at 3 to 4 weeks can handle offal, so can an older pup/dog.

-For those switching to raw from processed feeds, we sell a very popular starter box containing 9 x 1kg packs.
+For those switching to raw from processed feeds, we sell a very popular Switch to Raw containing 9 x 1kg packs.

 Each week add in a new Complete until a good variety is reached.
 You should avoid sticking to just one Complete because variety is needed to cover all nutritional needs.
 You should be aiming to feed at least 5-6 different species ie Lamb, Beef, Duck, Chicken, Pork, Venison, Turkey etc.